rajbos/rajbos.github.io/_posts/2019-07-12-Azure-CLI-PowerShell.md

 ![Yak to shave](/images/20190712/Yak.jpg)

 ## The issue in PowerShell
-Running this Azure CLI command in PowerShell will result in an error, because storage accounts cannot have a dash in the name:
+Running this Azure CLI command in PowerShell will result in an error, because storage accounts cannot have a dash or capitals in the name:
 ```powershell
 $StorageAccountName = "testRb-001"
 $ResourceGroup = "myResourceGroup"